Do you want to learn to rank #1 for high-traffic keywords in any niche?

 - Lead boxes

-But for the quadcopter article we chose 2 tactics:
+For the quadcopter article we chose two tactics:

-First, we used the Sumome List Builder app to create this pop-up form:
+First, we used the Sumo List Builder app to create this pop-up form:

 As you can see, our value proposition is joining the community and receiving a free PDF of the guide.